mobify/mobify-code-style/css/sass-best-practices/readme.md

 }
 ```

-If modifier is extended use the following name convention:
+If the placeholder selector is for a modifier class, use the following name convention:

 ```
 .c-component.c--modifier,